-In this article, we will discuss facts and figures revolving around tuition.
-Moreover, we will learn the effect of Singapore’s meritocracy on economics tuition.
+In this article, we will discuss facts and figures revolving Singapore tuition and learn how it is affected by meritocracy.

-Let us have a look at the facts and figures regarding tuition in Singapore.
-Of every ten students, seven of them are enrolled in a tuition center.
-Moreover, the families in Singapore spend a whooping amount of $1.1billion on tuition yearly.
+Out of every ten students, seven are enrolled in a tuition center.
+Moreover, the families in Singapore spend a whooping $1.1 billion on tuition yearly.
 Many students enroll themselves for economics tuition too.
-They don’t want to risk scoring average grades, as everyone wants the best.
+Read on to find out how meritocracy leads to the trend for tuition centres in Singapore.

 Path to Success

-School teachers put their primary focus on covering the syllabus.
-However, it is extremely difficult for a student to focus on all the concepts and fully understand them.
-In such a case, economics tutors play a vital role.
-They focus more on the essential ideas.
-When school teachers focus on covering the syllabus, there might not be enough time left to practice sample examination papers.
-However, practicing with the right exam techniques is equally necessary to gain the best results.
+School teachers put their primary focus on covering the syllabus and there may not be enough time to practise sample examination papers.
+However, practising with the right exam techniques is necessary to ensure the best examination results.
 Good economics tutors like Anthony Fok ensure that every student practices exam-like questions such as case studies and essay questions.
-He even grades them and gives a complete analysis of weaker and more vital points.
+Students would also receive a complete analysis of points to take note of.

-To conclude, Singapore’s merit system has encouraged the students to perform as well as they can.
-And to perform well, they need proper guidance, which is achievable with the help of one of the best economics tutor in Singapore, Anthony Fok.
+To conclude, Singapore’s merit system has encouraged the students to perform to the best of their abilities.
+To perform well, they would need proper guidance from good economics tutors.